GameBoyCymru/gps-ml-activity-prediction/README.md

 ## Dependencies

-The project requires the following Python libraries:
+Required Python libraries:
 - pandas
 - numpy
 - scikit-learn
 - tensorflow (for LSTM)

-- tabulate
+Optional Python libraries:<
+- tabulate (only required to print the results in a tabular format - disabled by default)

 You can install these dependencies using pip: